 Custom Pouches: Many pouches are produced to customer specifications with a choice of sizes, colors, printed and unprinted.
 For more information provide the size, application, and quantity required to: firstname.lastname@example.org

-Contrary to popular belief, Mylar is clear, not silver.
-In its basic form, Mylar is a clear material made from polyester resin.
+Contrary to popular belief, Mylar® is clear, not silver.
+In its basic form, Mylar® is a clear material made from polyester resin.
 The silver effect comes from a lamination to foil or a metalized coating.
-In addition to its enhanced barrier properties, Mylar properly converted acts as an electric insulator, making Mylar bags ideal for packaging electronics.
+In addition to its enhanced barrier properties, Mylar® properly converted acts as an electric insulator, making Mylar® bags ideal for packaging electronics.
+Learn more.

-SorbentSystems provides all the materials to do your own emergency food storage packaging, including Mylar bags, oxygen absorbers, and heat sealers.
+SorbentSystems provides all the materials to make your very own emergency food storage packaging, including Mylar® bags, oxygen absorbers, and heat sealers.

-If you are preparing for the possibility of a food shortage or disaster, IMPAK is supplying the materials necessary for long-term food and product storage.
+If you are preparing for the possibility of a food shortage or disaster, IMPAK is proud to supply the materials necessary for long-term food and product storage.
 These are general suggestions and may not apply to all applications.
-If you have, different applications or conditions applying to your food storage you may need a more "custom" food storage system.
+If you have different applications or conditions applying to your food storage you may need a more "custom" food storage system.
 We are glad to answer any questions and help recommend the best storage system for your application.
 Learn More.

 Any concerned individual should be very wary of an organization trying to promote "transparent" barrier bags or the shiny metallized polyester material as a barrier bag.
 IMPAK does produce these bags for certain uses.
 Long-term product storage should never be one of them and as a consumer you have the right to a fraud claim if you have received such information.
 Please review our product specifications.